HephyAnalysisSW/InclJets/README.md

 ./scripts/setup-public.sh
 source ./scripts/activate.sh
 ```

-The repository is private: the user needs GitHub read access and a configured
-GitHub SSH key.
-If HTTPS credentials are preferred, replace the clone URL with
-the corresponding authenticated HTTPS URL.

 The script initializes the pinned xFitter submodule at shallow depth; builds the bundled public
 QCDNUM 18-00/00 source into `install/qcdnum`; configures and installs xFitter